invoice-collector/website/docs/docs/index.md

 - **Handler**: Receives the invoices, or an error if something went wrong.
 - **Invoice-Collector Server**: Receives the logs from the running containers.
 This server is only used to maintain collectors and fix bugs.

-:::info[IMPORTANT]
+:::info[INFO]
-Credentials and tokens are never sent to the **Invoice-Collector Server**.
+Credentials and tokens are never sent to the _Invoice-Collector Server_.
 Sensitive datas never leave your infrastructure.
 :::